Zynga profit tops views, but it forecasts lower revenue

 By Gerry Shih

-SAN FRANCISCO, Feb 5 Zynga Inc (ZNGA.O) reported fourth-quarter revenues of $311 million on Tuesday, virtually unchanged from a year ago, as the company showed signs it is beginning to cope with a dramatic, months-long exodus of online gamers.
+SAN FRANCISCO Zynga Inc (ZNGA.O), the one-time Silicon Valley darling that has been wrestling with a months-long exodus of online gamers, reported an unexpected fourth-quarter profit on Tuesday,

-The game maker, whose titles include "CityVille 2," reported a quarterly profit of 1 cent per share on an adjusted basis, beating Wall Street expectations for a loss of 3 cents per share, according to analysts polled by Thomson Reuters I/B/E/S.
+Revenue was virtually flat from a year ago, but was down from the prior quarter.
+And Zynga's underlying business appeared to be continuing its downward slide, as the maker of "CityVille 2" and other games projected revenue could shrink for a third sequential quarter.

-Zynga projected revenue will fall in the first quarter of 2012, to between $255 and $265 million, a roughly 20 percent decline from the same quarter in 2012.
+The game maker reported a quarterly profit of 1 cent per share on an adjusted basis, beating expectations for a loss of 3 cents per share, according to analysts polled by Thomson Reuters I/B/E/S.

 In October, Zynga'a chief executive, Mark Pincus, laid off staff and announced $200 million in stock buybacks after the company forecast a loss for the December quarter.